fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket II - pt 1.md

 ## Chapter 2

-&amp;gt; _"Parenting a breakthrough is not a too much different thing from parenting a common kid.
+> _"Parenting a breakthrough is not a too much different thing from parenting a common kid.
 I know their powers can be really spooky: my son could force his will against me, if he wanted to.
 But YOU are the adult and need to make it clear: even with their powers, you'll be always respected if you put yourself on their side and show them the right way to grow up and deal with their powers.
 More than ever, breakthrough kids needs support from their parents: the great powers bring them great responsibility.
 And this could only be achieved with the parents' support."_
-&amp;gt;
+>
-&amp;gt; **Michael &amp;amp; Selena McCarthy, _"Superdads: Parenting kids, breakthrough or not"_**
+> **Michael & Selena McCarthy, _"Superdads: Parenting kids, breakthrough or not"_**

 After Metrocon, HWB gave some days off duty for Joshua's team.
 They discovered Kyle was lynched at the Reformatory during a riot and undergone breakthrough, at least other 3 kids died because the plasma he shot from his hand.
 He was considered a dangerous breakthrough and had ran away before Hillwood guys could take him, and got to Metrocon to rob people, when discovered about Joshua.
 So, he chose to use a possible kill from Joshua as a banner for criminal agenda.
 He now would be sent to the juvenile section of Detroit Supermax.